COVID-19 proceedings: Departmental questions and Prime Minister's Questions

 The shuffle is a ballot run on a computer programme shortly after the submission deadline.
 It decides which questions are to be asked and in what order.

-The Speaker's Office will produce a call list based on the result of the shuffle to reflect an overall party balance, remaining random within parties.
-The call list will also include a list of MPs who may be invited by the Speaker's Office to ask supplementary questions.
+The Speaker's Office will produce a call list based on the result of the shuffle to reflect an overall party balance, remaining random within each party.

-MPs who are successful in the shuffle, and who have been added to the call list will be notified and their attendance marked as either physical or virtual depending upon whether they have self-certified as unable to attend, or not.
+MPs who are successful in the shuffle, and who have been added to the call list will be notified and their attendance marked as either physical or virtual.

 Participation in question time